vmario89/Attraccess/docs/setup/installation.md

 If you encounter issues during installation:

 1. Verify all required environment variables are correctly set
-2. Check the container logs: `docker logs attraccess`
+2. Check the container logs: `docker logs fabaccess`
 3. Ensure your SMTP configuration is correct
 4. Verify network connectivity to required services

-For additional support, please visit our [GitHub repository](https://github.com/attraccess/attraccess).
+For additional support, please visit our [GitHub repository](https://github.com/fabaccess/fabaccess).

 ## 🌱 Alternative Deployment Methods